strisys/web-application-quickstart-node/README.md

 ## Workflow

-Its necessary to mention a word about developer workflow within VS Code as switching between projects will be an frequent occurrence.
+Its necessary to mention a word about developer workflow when using [Visual Studio Code](https://code.visualstudio.com/) as switching between projects will be an frequent occurrence.
 The recommended extension for this purpose is [Project Manager](https://marketplace.visualstudio.com/items?itemName=alefragnani.project-manager).
 Please refer to its documentation for configuration.